kdtb/LBST/README.md

 ## Data Preparation (data_prep)

 - **data_prep.ipynb**: The main script in this folder is responsible for dataset splitting into 80/20% train/test sets.
-It also organizes the data into appropriate folders on your local computer.
+It also organizes the data into appropriate folders on my local computer.
 Additionally, it verifies the reliability of the holdout validation protocol.

 ## Model Building (experimental_models & initial_models)